nantli/goodcommit/README.md

 ## Configuring Modules

-Modules in `goodcommit` can be customized through the a json file.
+Modules in `goodcommit` can be customized through a JSON file.
 This section outlines how to configure modules, detailing the available fields, their types, and functionalities.

 ### Configuration Fields